MickaelRigault/pysedm/README.md

 ```
 ![](examples/extract_star_example.gif)

 _**what is going on?** (1) double clicked to locate the expected centroid of the target (creating the  black cross) and (2) click and "shift" and draw a countour avoiding the host.
 The contours should be a ~5 spaxels large if possible.
 Finally (3) close the window to launch the PSF extraction.
+This will happen in your terminal_

+**Flux Calibration** if you want your extracted spectra to be flux calibrated, you need to have a `fluxcal` file in your DATE directory.
+You can also directly provide your favorite fluxcal file as an option to `extract_star.py`: `--fluxcalsource a_fluxcal_...fits`.

 # Modules